Chryselephantine sculpture: Modern examples

-The term chryselephantine is also used for a style of sculpture fairly common in European 19th-century art, especially Art Nouveau.
-In this context, it describes statuettes with the skin represented in ivory and with clothing and other detail made of other materials, such as gold, bronze, marble, silver or onyx.
-For instance, the sculptor Pierre-Charles Simart produced a copy of the Athena Parthenos of Phidias for patron Honoré Théodoric d'Albert de Luynes, circa 1840, in ivory and gold, based on ancient descriptions.
-The result was somewhat disappointing: "it cost Luynes a hundred thousand francs to prove that Simart was not Phidias."
-Another version of this figure, by American sculptor Alan LeQuire, stands as the center of the Parthenon in Nashville, Tennessee.
+The term chryselephantine is also used for a style of sculpture fairly common in 19th-century European art, especially Art Nouveau.
+In this context, it describes statuettes with skin of ivory and clothing and other details made of other materials, such as gold, bronze, marble, silver, or onyx.
+For instance, circa 1840 the sculptor Pierre-Charles Simart produced a copy in ivory and gold, based on ancient descriptions, of the Athena Parthenos of Phidias for patron Honoré Théodoric d'Albert de Luynes.
+The result was somewhat disappointing: "... it cost Luynes a hundred thousand francs to prove that Simart was not Phidias."
+A 20th-century version of this figure by American sculptor Alan LeQuire stands in the modern reproduction of the Parthenon in Nashville, Tennessee.
+After the 1890s, reflecting the change that Simart and some sculptors had already embraced, the meaning of chryselephantine was extended to include any statue fashioned in a combination of ivory with other materials.

 In the early 20th century, German sculptors Ferdinand Preiss and Franz Iffland became well known for their chryselephantine sculptures.
-A number of other European sculptors also produced chryselephantine pieces, including but not limited to Joé Descomps, Josef Lorenzl, Georges Omerth, Claire J. R. Colinet, Pierre Le Faguays, D. H. Chiparus, Bruno Zach, and Dominique Alonzo.
+A number of other European sculptors also produced chryselephantine pieces, among them Joé Descomps, Josef Lorenzl, Georges Omerth, Claire J. R. Colinet, Pierre Le Faguays, D. H. Chiparus, Bruno Zach, and Dominique Alonzo.

-After the 1890s, its meaning was extended to include any statue fashioned in a combination of ivory with other materials.